hartwork/image-bootstrap/README.md

 When passing the `--openstack` parameter, images are [prepared for use with OpenStack](http://docs.openstack.org/image-guide/content/ch_openstack_images.html).

-**image-bootstrap** is a command line tool to install non-Debian Linux distributions into a given _directory_ (similar to [debootstrap](https://wiki.debian.org/Debootstrap) for Debian/Ubuntu).<br>
+**directory-bootstrap** is a command line tool to install non-Debian Linux distributions into a given _directory_ (similar to [debootstrap](https://wiki.debian.org/Debootstrap) for Debian/Ubuntu).<br>
-Distributions supported by **image-bootstrap** currently include:
+Distributions supported by **directory-bootstrap** currently include:
 Alpine Linux, Arch Linux, CentOS (up to 7.x), Fedora, Gentoo, and Void Linux.